Cascade of polarized Compton scattering and Breit-Wheeler pair production: Polarization transfer in the cascaded processes from MC simulations

 \section{Polarization transfer in the cascaded processes from MC simulations}

 To numerically model the cascaded processes suggested in Fig. \ref{fig:sketch}, we perform numerical simulations with multi-parameter MC method developed in our previous works \cite{Zhao2022,Lu2022}.
-This approach permits the incorporation of beam effects of colliding particles with arbitrary energy and polarization distribution, and the angle and polarization of final-state particles are also resolved by MC sampling of polarized cross sections, as illustrated in details.
-Briefly, our developed MC simulation method pairs colliding photons and electrons or positrons into a three-dimensional cell to calculate a series of single Compton scattering or BW process.
-The energy and momenta of the paired particles in the laboratory frame are transformed to the c.m. frame to calculate the cross section.
-The scattering angle $\cos{\theta}$ and azimuthal angle $\psi$ of the final-state particles are determined by MC sampling from the differential cross section, and the determined c.m. energy and momenta can be transformed back to the laboratory frame to obtain the scattered photon or lepton.
-In the laboratory frame, we denote $\varepsilon_\gamma$ and $\varepsilon_e$ as the energy of the photon and the kinetic energy of the electron from ICS, respectively, and $\varepsilon_{pair}$ as the energy of the electron (positron) in the BW process.
+This approach permits the incorporation of beam effects of colliding particles, including arbitrary distributions of energy, divergence angle and polarization, and to resolve the final-state angle and polarization of scattered particles from the polarized differential cross sections.
+The methodology of our MC simulation mainly includes two modules: (1) paring of the colliding particles within the three-dimensional cells using the no-time-count method \cite{Gaudio2020}, and (2) performing the single binary scattering of the paired particles using the MC sampling from the cross sections (see details in the Appendix \ref{appB}).
+The first module is implemented in the lab frame, while it is in the c.m. frame for the second module.
+To this end, the four-momenta of each paired particles in lab frame should be transformed to the ones of the c.m. frame by Lorentz boost along their own c.m. frame velocity $\bm{\beta}_{cm}$.
+After finishing the scattering of all paired particles at a time step, the second module will return the produced particles with four-momenta of the lab frame.
+Then the produced particles together with the non-scattered particles are paired and put into scattering within the two modules at the next time step.
+In the results of simulation below, $\varepsilon_\gamma$ and $\varepsilon_e$ are denoted as the energy of the photon and the kinetic energy of the electron from ICS, respectively, and $\varepsilon_{pair}$ as the energy of the electron (positron) in the BW process.

 We denote the statistical polarization of ICS photons and electrons from MC simulations as $P_\gamma$ and $P_e$, respectively.
 With the determined energy and momenta of the final-state particles, the statistical polarization can be determined by MC sampling with transition probabilities of polarization given by the differential cross section, as shown in Eq. (\ref{dsig}).
 Specifically, we obtain